cross and crucifix banner

 Resources

-Excellent overviews are invaluable when starting any study.
-Some of the best works have been around for years and are mostly still in print or available through libraries or as used books.
-These include Jane Dillenberger's Style and Content in Christian Art (1986) and Helen De Borchgrave's A Journey into Christian Art (2000).
-For a more specific introduction to the way the passion and Christ have been treated through the years, see Jaroslav Pelikan, Jesus Through the Centuries: His Place in the History of Culture (1985) and Richard Harries, The Passion in Art.
-Excellent guides and handbooks include JCJ Metford, Dictionary of Christian Lore and Legend(1983); Peter Murray and Linda Murray, The Oxford Companion to Christian Art and Architecture (1998), and Gertrude Grace Sill, A Handbook of Symbols in Christian Art (1996).
+These books have been particularly helpful: Jane Dillenberger's Style and Content in Christian Art (1986) and Helen De Borchgrave's A Journey into Christian Art (2000).
+For a more specific introduction to the way the passion and Christ have been treated through the years, see Jaroslav Pelikan, Jesus Through the Centuries: His Place in the History of Culture (1985) and Richard Harries, The Passion in Art (2005).
+Guides on Christian art include JCJ Metford, Dictionary of Christian Lore and Legend(1983); Peter Murray and Linda Murray, The Oxford Companion to Christian Art and Architecture (1998), and Gertrude Grace Sill, A Handbook of Symbols in Christian Art (1996).

-A growing number of scholarly works in recent years focus on the relationship between theology and images.
-Hans Belting and David Freedberg provide brilliant interpetations from a historical perspective.
+A few scholarly works present important insights between theology and images.
+Hans Belting and David Freedberg provide interpetations from a historical perspective.
 Works by Constantine Cavarnos, Michel Quenot, Leonid Ouspensky, and Vladimir Lossky cover the views of the Eastern church.
 Joseph Koerner's The Reformation of the Image and his article in Iconoclash cover Protestant, especially Lutheran, views.
 Richard Viladesau, a theology professor at Fordham, provides a thorough historical perspective in his two volumes on the crucifixion: The Beauty of the Cross: The Passion of Christ in Theology and the Arts from the Catacombs to the Eve of the Renaissance and The Triumph of the Cross: The Passion of Christ in Theology and the Arts from the Renaissance to the Counter-Reformation.
-Additionally, among the most rewarding books on the subject are those that focus on a particular period or type of cross, like the works by Cotsonis and Hourihane.
+Often, the most rewarding books on the subject are those that focus on a particular period or type of cross, like John A. Cotsonis, Byzantine Figural Processional Crosses and Colum Hourihane, The Processional Cross in Late Medieval England: The Dallye Cross.

 Collections